Devonwall (possible UK Parliament constituency): Opposition

+The proposal met opposition in both Devon and Cornwall.
 There was strong cross party opposition to the bill in Cornwall due to some people believing the Cornish border would "not be respected" when the new constituency boundaries are drawn up.
 Commenting on this, Prime Minister David Cameron said "It's the Tamar, not the Amazon, for Heaven's sake", referring to the fact that the River Tamar currently forms most of the border between Cornwall and Devon.
 Alison Seabeck, a Labour MP for Plymouth Moor View, said that "This is a very contentious subject, and I think Mr Cameron owes the public an explanation.
 This is a very sensitive issue."
 However, Mark Harper, junior minister for Political and Constitutional Reform, pointed out that the two counties already shared a police force, and an MEP, so an MP across the Tamar River divide is not "impossible".

-Around 500 people gathered at a rally in Saltash organised by its mayor, Adam Killeya who said of the border that it was "ancient and distinctive" and most people wanted to continue with that status.
-Guest speakers included Conservative MP Sheryll Murray, Liberal Democrat MP Steve Gilbert, UKIP MEP Trevor Colman and Mebyon Kernow councillor and deputy leader Andrew Long.
+Around 500 people gathered at a rally in Saltash in October 2010 organised by its mayor, Adam Killeya, who said of the border that it was "ancient and distinctive" and claimed most people wanted to continue with that status.
+Guest speakers included Sheryll Murray, Conservative MP for South East Cornwall; Steve Gilbert, Liberal Democrat MP for St Austell and Newquay; Trevor Colman, UKIP MEP for South West England; and Mebyon Kernow councillor and deputy leader Andrew Long.
 At the rally Steve Gilbert said that "This is Cornwall and over there, that's England.
 When David Cameron said this is not the Amazon he was right... it's much more important."
 On the same day the Cornish and Celtic campaigner Michael Chappell announced that he was prepared to go on hunger strike over the boundary issue.

-Mebyon Kernow opposed the change saying it "accused the Conservative / Liberal Democrat Coalition of treating Cornwall with absolute contempt."
+In 2017, the Devonwall merger was proposed a third time, and would have seen parts of Devon and Cornwall sharing a single constituency.
+The proposal was again met with opposition in Devon and Cornwall, including from Geoffrey Cox, the then-MP for Torridge and West Devon (now Torridge and Tavistock).
+The plans were scrapped in 2020.